 This excerpt is from the memoir, Lessons in Printing, by Klancy Clark de Nevers.
 In the middle of her college years her father began to hear voices.
 Her reaction to his breakdown was not what you would expect from a “well-brought-up” girl.
 At a time when housewives waxed floors, ironed sheets and washed woodwork, the mentally ill were often warehoused, or tranquilized and sent home to fend for themselves.
 Shielded by her mother from the reality of his condition, de Nevers willingly looked away, and didn’t mourn when he died.
 In Lessons in Printing, exploring evidence carefully preserved by her family, she revisits her father’s life and reconsiders her own responses.
 The result is a meditative memoir, a journey from scorn to compassion, from guilt to forgiveness.

-This memoir is available to order online now from the King’s English bookstore in Salt Lake City, Utah, and will be available to purchase soon on Amazon.
+This memoir is available to order online now from the King’s English bookstore in Salt Lake City, Utah, or from Amazon.

 This excerpt includes two chapters: